The Color of Democracy: A Japanese Public Health Official’s Reconnaissance Trip to the US South

 Library of Congress.
 Margaret Sanger Papers.

-The Institute of Twentieth Century Media.
+The Institute of Twentieth Century Media and the Prange Collection, UCLA.
 “The Database of Newspapers and Magazines Published during the Post-war Occupation Period from 1945 to 1949.”

 The Rockefeller Archive Center.